Planning and Development

 Much of our coastline has been developed and therefore altered since European settlement.
 However, areas of significant remnant vegetation still exist in pockets along the coast.

 Both on land and in the water, these areas of native vegetation form important habitats for wildlife.
-They play an important role in stabilising marine sediments and dunes, and forming a protective buffer between the land and the sea.
+They play an important role in stabilising marine sediments and dunes and forming a protective buffer between the land and the sea.

 A weed is any plant that grows where it is not wanted.
 Unfortunately, introduced species form a significant proportion of our coastal vegetation, and not only include plants that have been introduced from overseas, but also native species from other regions of Australia.

-Weeds affect native plants by successfully overpowering and replacing them and, in some cases, by forming conditions that prevent indigenous species establishing around them.
+Weeds affect native plants by successfully overpowering and replacing them and, in some cases, by forming conditions that prevent indigenous species from establishing around them.

 Reducing the damage caused by weeds, and protecting our coastal environment and its biodiversity is a key priority for us, and our specialist teams actively control unwanted plants throughout our reserves and foreshore regions.